-This section describes how to configure basic settings such as language and units of measurement, connect to the antenna via Wi-Fi or ethernet, and navigate the control software.
-For this section we are assuming the use of a Panasonic G2 tablet computer.
+This section describes how to configure typical one-time settings such as language and units of measurement, connect to the antenna via WiFi, and navigate the control software.
+For this section we are assuming the use of a tablet computer.
+For use with the SIR 4000, please refer to the appropriate section of the SIR 4000 manual.